aimee-mcneil-melville/ToDo-Full-Stack/README.md

 npm start
 ```

-This will start `webpack-dev-server`.
-If you navigate to http://localhost:8080 in your browser you should see a spinning paw.

 ![Spinning paw](screenshots/paw.png)

 ## The App component

 If you take a look at `index.html`, you'll see there's a single div with the id `App`.
 It's just there for React to bind with.
-In `src/index.js`, we find this:
+In `client/index.js`, we find this:

 ```js
 import App from './components/App'